Introduction to Thesis Work

 The responsibility of your peer partner, the chair, supervisor, commissioning party and the audience is generally the same as during the thesis seminars.

 After your presentation you have to complete a maturity test under exam conditions.
 Your co-ordinator will agree a date for your maturity test (three dates) at the latest before the publication events.
-The first date is usually just after the final publication event and the second and third date are normal retake or upgrading exam dates.
-The 2 – 3 headings for the maturity test are compiled by the co-ordinator in co-operation with a language teacher.
+It is possible to write the maturity test on the general exam dates.
+The maturity test includes 2-3 topics, that the author chooses one to write about. .

 You must have your abstract checked by a specifically appointed teacher before submitting your thesis.

-You must submit your two loose-leaf copies of your thesis on an agreed date to your co-ordinator and supervisor.
-When submitting your thesis you must also provide a written assessment of your own thesis, a written assessment of a thesis that you have evaluated as peer partner (if you have not already returned it) and the Author’s/Authors’ Permission for Public Use of Thesis form to your supervisor.
-You must also save your thesis on Electronic library Theseus according to instructions (http://www.theseus.fi/en/ohjeet.html).
+You must submit your one loose-leaf copy of your thesis on an agreed date to your co-ordinator and supervisor.
+When submitting your thesis you must also provide a written assessment of your own thesis, a written assessment of a thesis that you have evaluated as peer partner (if you have not already returned it).
+You must also save your thesis on Electronic library Theseus according to instructions (http://www.theseus.fi/).
 When you have completed all the required parts of the thesis process you must return your thesis follow-up form to your co-ordinator.

 Students are responsible for binding their thesis for themselves or their partners in co-operation.
-You can do this via the student union office (Kamo).
+You can do this via the student union office (KAMO, Tieto 1).
 You must also send a bound copy of your thesis to the commissioning body according to the commissioning agreement.